Ray Reid

 Raymond Michael "Ray" Reid (born May 8, 1960) is an American retired college soccer coach.
 He was head coach at the University of Connecticut Huskies men's soccer team for 24 years.
 He has led UConn to one NCAA Division I national championship, eight Big East regular season championships and four Big East tournament championships.
 Before coming to UConn, he was the head coach at Southern Connecticut State University, leading the team to three NCAA Division II national championships in eight seasons.
 Reid leads all coaches in the nation in winning percentage (.769) and has won four NSCAA Coach of the Year awards.
+He is regarded as one of the greatest college coaches in Connecticut soccer history.

 Early years

 Reid was born and raised in Brentwood, New York.
 He graduated from Southern Connecticut in 1982 with a degree in economics.

 Playing career

 Reid was a soccer standout at Brentwood High School, where he received academic honors in addition to those on the field.
 He spent his first year of NCAA eligibility at Suffolk Community College, receiving all-region honors.
 He transferred to Southern Connecticut for his remaining three years of eligibility.
 He was a captain on the team for his junior and senior years and played in three NCAA Division II national championship semifinals while with the Owls.